GeneCurationCoalition/gencc-website/docs/faq.md

 ## &nbsp;
 ## Can I download the data from this site?
 Yes, there are download buttons available on multiple screens throughout the website.
-However, due to licensing restrictions, a GenCC download only includes a partial data set.
-Curations from OMIM are not included in this set.
+However, due to licensing restrictions, a GenCC download does not include OMIM data.
+OMIM data can be accessed and downloaded through https://www.omim.org/

 ## &nbsp;
 ## Can I search using previous HGNC names or symbols?